jillesvangurp/geogeometry/README.md

 available on [jitpack](https://jitpack.io/#jillesvangurp/geogeometry/v3.1.1).
 If you are interested, there's an [open bug for this](https://github.com/jitpack/jitpack.io/issues/3853).

-So, as a workaround, I currently distribute jars via my website.
+As a workaround, I currently distribute jars via my website.
 To add the repository, add something like this to your `build.gradle.kts` file:

 ```kotlin